 The original ELF initiated its first action on March 16, 1977 in Watsonville, Santa Cruz County, California.
 Subsequent guerrilla attacks in northern California and Oregon were mounted that year by the May Day Ecommando Unit and the Rachel Carson Ecommando Unit.
 On November 22, 1977, John Hanna, the founder of ELF, was arrested at his home in Santa Cruz by the local sheriff's SWAT team and federal agents of the Bureau of Alcohol, Tobacco and Firearms.
 A trial in federal court resulted in a five year sentence which was later modified to time served and probation.
 Following the 1977 arrest, a period of self-criticism and introspection ensued.
 A dialogue with other activists led to a consensus that terrorist actions were clearly counter-productive to the environmental movement - regardless of the perceived righteousness of a given cause.
 The public will always reject violence and destructive actions.
 Although the original ELF's attacks were later described as being "symbolic" and "guerrilla theater" the public's reaction was overwhelmingly negative.
 Since ELF had strived to inform and inspire the people, this negative response served to end its activities.
 ELF disbanded in 1978, having failed to achieve its objective.
 One year later, Earth First! was founded.
 In the mid 1980's, there was written communications between ELF founder, John Hanna, and Earth First! founder, Dave Foreman (see: Archives page).
 At the time, the internet did not exist, so information about the 1977 ELF guerrilla actions circulated slowly within the Earth First! membership.
 Today, anonymous anecdotes found on the internet suggest that the current version of ELF was launched by an extremist Earth First! faction in Great Britain in the early 1990's.
 Whatever the origins, contemporary ELF philosophies and tactics generally mirror those expressed by the original ELF.
 Unfortunately, the new incarnation of ELF, Earth Liberation Front, makes no attempt to "inform and inspire the people".
 The actions employed are violent, intimidating and counter-productive to the environmental movement.
 It does not matter that throughout its history, ELF actions have never physically harmed a single person.
 The lessons of the past have not been learned.
-Today's mainstream environmentalists choose to distance themselves from the new ELF for the same reasons given thirty-eight years ago.
+Today's mainstream environmentalists choose to distance themselves from the new ELF for the same reasons given thirty-nine years ago.
 There is no tolerance for terrorism in the environmental movement - never has been and never will be.
 A terrorist and environmentalist cannot live within the same skin.

 The following interview took place in Greeley, Colorado just five days before the September 11, 2001 terrorist attacks...